-After the registers are programmed, issue an I/O update using Register 0x0005, Bit 0 to invoke all of the register settings that have been programmed up to this point.
+After the registers are programmed, issue an input/output update using Register 0x0005, Bit 0 to invoke all of the register settings programmed up to this point.

 If the settings are programmed for manual profile assignment, the DPLL locks to the first available reference that has the highest priority.
-If the settings are programmed for automatic profile assignment, then write to the reference profile selection register (Address 0x0A0D) to select the state machines that require starting.
-Next, issue an I/O update (Address 0x0005, Bit 0) to start the selected state machines.
+If the settings are programmed for automatic profile assignment, then write to the reference profile detect register (Address 0x0A0D) to select the state machines that require starting.
+Next, issue an input/output update (Address 0x0005, Bit 0) to start the selected state machines.
 Upon completion of the reference detection sequence, the DPLL locks to the first available reference with the highest priority.